jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     Switch#
     ```

-### Password-recovery mechanism disabled
+### Password recovery mechanism disabled

 === "Step1"
-    Start with the [base switch setup](../todo/index.md).
-The password recover mechanism is enabled by default.
+    The password recovery mechanism is enabled by default.
 Disable it.
 It won't be possible to recover the startup configuration file.

     ``` title='' hl_lines="0"
     Switch#conf t